iSECPartners/Introspy-iOS/README.md

 The Introspy tracer should be first used on the application to be tested, i.e., by selecting it within the "Introspy - Apps" Settings menu.
-Then simply specify the device IP address when you run the analysis tool.
+Then simply specify the device IP address when you run the analysis tool and select the appropriate application database.
+This will store a local copy of the database, which you can analyze again by specifying the database name as opposed to the device IP address.

     $ python introspy.py -l e-bank 192.168.1.127
     mobile@192.168.1.127's password: